there 3 phases with different associations in Heritage Place?

 p.m. the night before but no later than 6:00 a.m. on your collection day.

-Remove emptied containers from the curb within the same day.
+Remove emptied containers from the curb within the same day as collection.
 Waste and/or containers may not be left out

 at any other times.
-Garbage containers are required to be stored out-of-sight of
+Garbage containers, trash, and yard waste are required to be stored out-of-sight from

-the street, either at the rear of the dwelling unit or in the garage.
+the street on non-collection days, either at the rear of the dwelling unit or in the garage.
 More

 Do I have to Recycle?

 Yes, recycling is mandatory in Orange County.
-Garbage and Recycling collection became automated in 2016, meaning that only the county issued roll carts (containers) will be emptied by the new trucks.
-Homes were issued these special roll carts in 2015.
+Garbage and Recycling collection became automated in 2016, meaning that only the county issued roll carts (containers) will be emptied by trucks with compatible collection hoists.
+Homes were issued special roll carts in 2015.
 If you do not have one, contact

 the Solid Waste Hotline at 407-836-6601, or request